Amphora: Weights and measures

 There was a significant degree of standardisation in some variants; the wine amphora held a standard measure of about 39 litres (41 US qt), giving rise to the amphora quadrantal as a unit of measure in the Roman Empire.
 In all, approximately 66 distinct types of amphora have been identified.

 Further, the term also stands for an ancient Roman unit of measurement for liquids.
-The volume of a Roman amphora was one cubic foot, c.
-26.026 L.
+The volume of a Roman amphora (amphora quadrantal) was about one cubic pes (foot), equivalent to 26.2 liter.

 Production

 Roman amphorae were wheel-thrown terracotta containers.
 During the production process the body was made first and then left to dry partially.
 Then coils of clay were added to form the neck, the rim, and the handles.
 Once the amphora was complete, the maker then treated the interior with resin that would prevent permeation of stored liquids.
 The reconstruction of these stages of production is based primarily on the study of modern amphora production in some areas of the eastern Mediterranean.

 Amphorae often were marked with a variety of stamps, sgraffito, and inscriptions.
 They provided information on the production, content, and subsequent marketing.
 A stamp usually was applied to the amphora at a partially dry stage.
 It indicates the name of the figlina (workshop) and/or the name of the owner of the workshop.
 Painted stamps, tituli picti, recorded the weight of the container and the contents, and were applied after the amphora was filled.
 Today, stamps are used to allow historians to track the flow of trade goods and recreate ancient trade networks.